pingcap/blog/2017-06-27-refactor-builtin.md

 1. In the compiling phase, we use the existing information on expression types to generate the expression with parameter types that match the evaluation rules.
 This way, no extra branch judgment about the parameter types are needed in the executing phase.
 2. Only the original data types are involved in the evaluation, thus avoiding the time and capacity cost by Datum.

-Let’s go back to the previous example, in the **compiling phase**, the generated expression tree is shown in the following graph.
+Let's go back to the previous example, in the **compiling phase**, the generated expression tree is shown in the following graph.
 For expressions that do not match the function parameters types, we add the `cast` function for type conversion:

 ![Add the `cast` function for type conversion](media/after_reconstruction.png)

-In this way, in the **executing phase**, for every `ScalarFunction`, it is guaranteed that all of its parameter types match the data types in the given expression evaluation, and we don’t need to check and convert parameter types repeatedly.
+In this way, in the **executing phase**, for every `ScalarFunction`, it is guaranteed that all of its parameter types match the data types in the given expression evaluation, and we don't need to check and convert parameter types repeatedly.

 ### <span id="app"> Appendix </span>